AyushExel/AyushExel/README.md

 ### Hi there 👋
 I'm an engineer with interest in applied ML and software development.
-I love working with and contributing to open source projects.

 🔭 I'm a core maintainer and ML engineer of [Yolov5](https://github.com/ultralytics/yolov5) and co creator of [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics)